Y0Coss/docs-fork/pages/web_cloud/web_hosting/ftp_manage_users/guide.en-ca.md

 >>
 >> ![FTP-SSH create user step 2](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/ftp-ssh/create-user-step-2.png){.thumbnail}
 >>
->> In this second window, you only need to set and confirm the password for the new FTP user in the two forms.
-Follow the password policy listed just below the 2 forms.
+>> In this second window, you only need to set and confirm the password for the new FTP user in the two fileds.
+Follow the password policy listed just below the 2 fields.
 >>
 >> Once you have chosen and confirmed your password, click `Next`{.action}.
 >>